open-source-tabletop/openfire/core-rules.md

 There are some situations that will restrict your choice of target enemy units when making an attack:

-- If you are within assault range of one or more enemy unit you may only select those units as your target.
+- If you are within the assault range of one or more enemy units you may only select those units as your target.
-- If your target unit is within assault range of another friendly unit you may not select that unit as your target unless you are also in assault range of that unit.
+- If your target unit is within the assault range of another friendly unit you may not select that unit as your target unless you are also in the assault range of that unit.

 ### Assault Weapons